josmar-crwdstffng/angular/packages/zone.js/README.md

 Prior to `v0.11.1`, Zone.js provided two distribution bundle formats in the `dist` folder.
 They were (1) `ES5` bundle distributed as `zone.js` and (2) `ES2015` bundle distributed as `zone-evergreen.js`.
-Both of these bundles were in `UMD` format, and are used for Angular's differential-loading mechanism.
+Both of these bundles were in `UMD` format, and are used for the differential-loading mechanism in Angular.

 Starting with `v0.11.1`, Zone.js follows the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs).
 Therefor the new Zone.js file layout is: